 The camera was first invented in the 5th century BC by the Chinese philosopher Mo Ti.
 He invented a camera obscura, which is a darkened room with a small hole in one wall.
 The light entering through the hole creates an image on the opposite wall.

-See also History Of The Camera
+See also The First Camera Invented

 What is the oldest photograph?